 Following surgery to remove your eyeball, the main thing you will notice is that it’s a lot harder to judge the distance between objects.
 For example, if you are pouring water into something it may be harder to do this without spilling it.
 You might also find that your sense of balance is affected.

 You will get used to this and adjust.
 You’ll probably find that you turn your head a lot more to the affected side to make yourself aware of objects around you.

 Help and support

 It is unlikely that your cancer will cause complete blindness.
-But if you already had visual loss in your other eye you may need a guide dog.
-Your specialist eye doctor will help you to make this decision.
+But if you already had visual loss in your other eye you may need support to learn new skills to help you adapt.
+For example, your specialist eye doctor might suggest you consider having a guide dog.

 If you enjoy reading, you might want to get books with larger print, or listen to audiobooks.
 Or a family member might be able to read to you.

 Calibre Recorded Books is an organisation that aims to make the pleasure of reading available to anyone who can't read ordinary print books for whatever reason.
 Their phone number is 01296 432 339.
 Or you can join the Royal National Institute for the Blind's National Library Service (phone 0303 123 9999).

 A small tape recorder can be very useful for recording shopping lists, phone numbers and street directions.

 You may need to wear glasses or contact lenses, but you may also be able to improve how well you see by using low vision aids.
 These include magnifiers or monoculars (a glass magnifier that fits in the eye socket).
 You can carry these around in your pocket or bag to use when necessary.
 They can help with reading very small print or road signs, and seeing far off scenery.

 The Royal National Institute for the Blind (RNIB) can tell you where you can get aids for poor vision.